patrickacheung/Multi-Sudoku-solver/README.md

 ### Notes ###

 * Solutions will be in the same order as input
-* Uses Apache Commons Lang library
+* Requires Apache Commons Lang library